riscv/docs-resources/tools/README_detect_tag_changes.md

 The script provides a formatted report showing:

-1. **Added Tags**: Tags present in the new file but not in the old file
+1. **Added Tags**: Tags present in the current file but not in the reference file
-2. **Deleted Tags**: Tags present in the old file but not in the new file
+2. **Deleted Tags**: Tags present in the reference file but not in the current file
 3. **Modified Tags**: Tags present in both files but with different text content
 4. **Summary**: Count of total changes, additions, deletions, and modifications